oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Unknown VERS Type
 <unknown-vers-type>
-For each element of type `$['$defs'].branches_t` with `category` of `product_version_range` which indicates that it is using vers, it MUST be tested that the VERS type is officially registered and supported by the implementation.
-The warning MUST differentiate between officially registered VERS types and those that are not in this state.
+For each element of type `$['$defs'].branches_t` with `category` of `product_version_range` which indicates that it is using vers, it SHALL be tested that the VERS type is officially registered and supported by the implementation.
+The warning SHALL differentiate between officially registered VERS types and those that are not in this state.

 #quote(block: true)[